akamai/terraform-provider-akamai/docs/resources/cps_dv_enrollment.md

       * `region` - (Required) The region of your organization, typically a state or province.
       * `postal_code` - (Required) The postal code of your organization.
       * `country_code` - (Required) The code for the country where your organization resides.

+### Deprecated arguments
+* `enable_multi_stacked_certificates` - (Deprecated) Whether to enable an ECDSA certificate in addition to an RSA certificate.
+CPS automatically performs all certificate operations on both certificates, and uses the best certificate for each client connection to your secure properties.
+If you are pinning the certificates, you need to pin both the RSA and the ECDSA certificate.

 ## Attributes reference